TejavenkatA99/5130f2023/ProjectProgress_Week1/READMe.txt

 We also want to provide movie details via the TMDB API on our webpage.
 Giving consumers access to a dynamic movie database will enhance the user experience as well as the functionality and engagement of our product.

+ # I am most proud of that I accomplished this week:My Acomplishment this week/

+I dedicated my efforts on creating easy to use sign-up and sign-in pages for a web application, as well as improving the user experience through the usage of various CSS components.
+My goal was to design a smooth and visually appealing interface that improves overall user engagement and interaction.

 References: